ceph/ceph/README.cmake.md

-The **run-cmake-check.sh** script will install Ceph dependencies, compile everything in debug mode, and run a number of tests to verify that the result behaves as expected.
-It will also build in-source (i.e., create a *build* directory).
+The **run-cmake-check.sh** script will install Ceph dependencies, compile everything in debug mode, and run a number of tests to verify that the results behave as expected.
+It will also build in-source (i.e., create a *build* directory at the top level of your local Ceph directory).

     $ ./run-cmake-check.sh